khannoussi-malek/the-discoverer/docs/WEBHOOKS.md

 ## Overview

-Webhooks allow you to receive real-time notifications when events occur in The Discoverer.
+Webhooks allow you to receive real-time notifications when events occur in Navo.
 Perfect for integrating with external systems, monitoring, and automation.

 ## Features